 The rainy season is a season of inviting diseases, because the rains in this season spread mosquito and bacteria diseases caused by waterlogging, mud and dirt in many places.
-Apart from this, bacteria grow more due to moisture in the weather, which contaminate water and foods, cause diseases of the body.
+Apart from this, bacteria grow more due to moisture in the weather, which contaminate water and foods, cause diseases of

 Malaria is a common but serious contagious disease caused by rain, which is caused by mosquito bites caused by waterlogging.
 The disease is spread by the bite of the female anaphylaxis mosquito.
-To avoid this, do not allow water to accumulate around you. keep clean you home and nearby areas.
+To avoid this, do not allow water to accumulate around you. keep clean your home and nearby areas.

 Dengue fever is also spread by mosquito bites, but take special care of mosquitoes that spread dengue that flourish in clean water.
 This disease, spread by the bite of Aedes mosquito. results in severe pain in the patient’s entire body and joints.
 To avoid this, avoid mosquitoes and keep the body completely covered before leaving the house and Don’t get wet in the rain.